anthonyloprimo/HyperMon/readme.md

 - In the map editor, resizing the map will clear everything without warning.
 - In the map editor, encounter tables cannot yet be defined (just placeholder and html scaffolding).
 - In the map editor, you can't yet open files.
-- In the map editor, file paths display, but the blob filename is displayed (for animated tiles).

 ## Changelog:
 ### v0.0.14